 - Retaining Walls

-A detailed, comprehensive written report complete with repair cost estimates should be expected at time of inspection.
+A detailed, comprehensive written report complete with repair cost estimates should be expected at the time of inspection.
+This can be performed in the winter months even when the pool is closed and winterized.
 With this information the home buyer has the knowledge to negotiate the price of the home considering there may be substantial repair costs to the pool and spa.